syazarilasyraf/syazarilasyraf.com/about.md

 <h1>About me</h1>

+Hi there, I'm Wan.
+I'm passionate about tech and its potential for good, especially in privacy and new trends.
+Transitioning to programming has been my way of fully immersing myself in that mission.

-Hey there, I go by ‘Wan.’
-I made the shift from Electronic (Communication) Engineering to programming with a passion for making a positive impact, particularly in the dynamic world of technology trends and privacy.
-I focus on the impact and ethics of my work; trying to leave the world a better place than I found it.
+For me, it's not just about the job—it's about doing work that leaves a positive mark and stays true to my values.
+I'm on a mission to leave the world a bit better than I found it.

-By day, I'm an Electrical Technician in Göd, Hungary.
-At night, I'm just a guy enjoying all sorts of random things, tinkering with code and design-tools or explore minimalism.
+Beyond work hours, I'm a tech and design junkie.
+Whether I'm coding away, tinkering with design tools, or simplifying my life with minimalism, I'm always up for a creative challenge.

 <hr>
 {%-include newsletter.html-%}